pradeep-sukhwani/pie-charts/README.md

 ## Project API URLs
-All APIS can be called if the user is authenticated else it will throw login validation error.

 ### `http://localhost:8000/rest-auth/login/`
 This url accepts only post request.
 This will check if the Table Login has a specific ip address for that user from where only the user can login.
 If there is no such object for that user then the user can login from anywhere.

+### All the below APIS can be called if the user is authenticated else it will throw login validation error.

 ### `http://localhost:8000/api/statistics/class?data=<class/standard_name>`
 This url accepts only get request.
 This url expects the class/standard name.
 This can get from Report table - column: std.